Best practices for creating a Seminar

 • Improves upload and access speeds

-⚠️ You won’t be able to delete a series or image from your case after this point.
+⚠️ You won’t be able to delete a series or image from your case after starting the upload.

-Please preview and remove any unwanted series or images before uploading case data or creating a draft case.
+⚠️ Please preview and remove any unwanted series or images before uploading the case data or creating a draft.

 πŸ”Ή Step 2.
 Draft Case